simonjvardy/alarm-clock/README.md

   - [Stack OVerflow](https://stackoverflow.com/questions/25095548/how-to-draw-a-circle-in-html5-canvas-using-javascript) for ideas and help with drawing circles using HTML Canvas elements and JavaScript
   - [Stack Overflow](https://stackoverflow.com/questions/3511200/new-image-how-to-know-if-image-100-loaded-or-not) for fixing the "wait until the image has fully loaded" problem with the clock background.
 - [Bootstrap](https://getbootstrap.com/)
-  - [Jumbotron](https://getbootstrap.com/docs/4.5/components/jumbotron/) example code was copied and adapted for the Home page CTA / Hero image.
-  - [Cards](https://getbootstrap.com/docs/4.5/components/card/) example code was copied and adapted for the Home page features section.
-  - [Modal](https://getbootstrap.com/docs/4.5/components/modal/) example code was copied and adapted for the Contact Us form.
+  - [Modal](https://getbootstrap.com/docs/4.5/components/modal/) example code was copied and adapted for the Help Page.
-  - [Forms](https://getbootstrap.com/docs/4.5/components/forms/) example code was copied and adapted for the Contact Us form.
+  - [Form Groups](https://getbootstrap.com/docs/4.5/components/forms/) example code was copied and adapted for the alarm clock settings.
-  - [Embeds](https://getbootstrap.com/docs/4.0/utilities/embed/) example code was copied and adapted for the Google Maps embedded iframe
+  - [Accordion](https://getbootstrap.com/docs/4.0/components/collapse/) example code was copied and adapted for the alarm clock settings.
-  - [Icon Library](https://icons.getbootstrap.com/) icon HTML SVG tag code copied for the Contact Us modals form input fields

 ---